 This first protocol, born from a crazy idea in 2017, which was to unify and make interoperable all the financial market, allow for DeFi to enter in new era since for the first time investors and traders from legacy markets will be able to taste the superior value proposition of DeFi; this protocol will allow to invite thousands of Forex and CFD traders into DeFi and set them a click away from any financial opportunities.
 Eventually, this protocol will further push the limit of inclusive finance and gives access to markets to virtually anyone.

-Ultimately, the Margin Protocol will become a new building block for DeFi.
-It will allow to improve and make more scalable synthetic assets issued on UMA, Market Protocol or Synthetix by proving assets issuer with hedging tools to mimic the user experience of an Abra wallet; for projects like MelonPort, Betoken, Cotrader or Set Protocol, the tokenization of position will allow their users to speculate on legacy markets.
+Ultimately, the Margin protocol will become a a tool helping DeFi product to access some markets.
+It will allow to improve and make more scalable synthetic assets issued on UMA, Market Protocol or Synthetix by proving assets issuer with hedging tools.

 And of course, it will allow anyone to become a liquidity provider and have a new source of passive income.